Vxrpenter/SCPToolsBot/README.md

 </div>

 ## What is ScpToolsBot
 ScpToolsBot is a discord bot application written in Java for Scp Secret Laboratory discord servers.
-It includes support functions, cedmod api syncing, community and even team management features
+It includes support functions, cedmod api syncing, community and team management features

 If you need any more information check out the [wiki](https://github.com/Vxrpenter/SCPToolsBot/wiki)

+## Feature Overview
+Currently the bot comes with:
+- Support system with unban file
+- SL ruleparsing
+- Text translation for features
+- Configurable commands

+More coming soon, look [here](https://github.com/Vxrpenter/SCPToolsBot/wiki/Feature-Overview) for more complete overview

 ## Installation
 This bot application should be installed on a alltime running server with good internet connection to handle requests fast and be online all the time